First Solar, SunPower look to cash in on China's solar boom

-(Reuters) - U.S. solar companies First Solar Inc (FSLR.O) and SunPower Corp (SPWR.O) on Monday unveiled plans to expand in China, which is expected to be among the top solar markets in the world next year.
+Dec 3 (Reuters) - U.S. solar companies First Solar Inc and SunPower Corp on Monday unveiled plans to expand in China, which is expected to be among the top solar markets in the world next year.

 First Solar, the biggest U.S. solar panel maker, agreed to supply 2 megawatts (MW) of its thin-film solar modules to a solar project in Xinjiang province in western China, in the first quarter of 2013.